mariadb-corporation/MaxScale/Getting-Started/Building-MaxScale-from-Source-Code.md

 ```
 This will automatically search your system for the right files and libraries and if you have your libraries installed in standard locations, it should succeed.
 If there are errors with the CMake configuration, read the error messages, provide the needed variables for CMake and call `cmake` again with the additional parameters.

-Here is an example of a cmake call with parameters for custom library locations, building of tests and without the installation of init scripts.
+Here is an example of a cmake call with parameters for custom library locations, building of tests and without the installation of init scripts or the example maxscale.cnf file.

 ```
 $ cmake .. -DMYSQL_DIR=/usr/mariadb-5.5.41-linux-x86_64/include/mysql \